-This is the first course in the pharmaceutics sequence and provides the foundational abilities required for pharmaceutics I and II.
+This is the first course in the pharmaceutics sequence and provides the foundational abilities required for pharmaceutics.
 Students are introduced to the theoretical and practical aspects of basic pharmacy calculations involved in the preparation of medication orders and prescriptions.
 As a member of the health care team, pharmacists are expected to accurately perform calculations to achieve safe and effective therapeutic outcomes in a variety of pharmacy practice settings.
-Topics include percents, ratio strength, milliequivalents/ milliosmoles, alligation, isotonicity, aliquots and dosing.
+Topics include precents, ratio strength, milliequivalents/milliosmoles, alligation, isotonicity, aliquots and dosing.

 Format: lecture and discussion. (prerequisites: none) (restrictions: Professional Year 1 or senior year status in declared pharmaceutical sciences major)

-PHRC 4111/PHRC 4401 Pharmaceutics I (1 Cr.)
+PHRC 4123/PHRC 4403 Pharmaceutics (4 Cr.)

-This course will focus on the rational design of pharmaceutical solutions.
-It includes physicochemical concepts of solutions such as colligative properties, ionic equilibria, solubility, dissolution and partitioning.
-Within these concepts, examples of pharmaceutical solutions and roles of excipients will be discussed.
-Beyond a knowledge base, some basic compounding skills for preparing pharmaceutical solutions will be introduced during the laboratory session. (prerequisites: none; corequisites: PHRC 4101/4300) (restrictions: Professional Year 1 or senior year status in declared pharmaceutical sciences major)
+This course will emphasize the rational design of drug dosage forms including liquid dosage forms, solid dosage forms, semisolid dosage forms, and parenteral dosage forms for different pharmaceutical drug administration routes.
+Physicochemical concepts such as colligative properties, ionic equilibria, solubility, dissolution, and partitioning will be discussed.
+The drug and excipients' key chemical and physical properties will be emphasized to design different dosage forms rationally.
+Within these concepts, examples, and roles of excipients, will be discussed that help identify components of dosage forms. (prerequisite: PHRC 4101/4300 with a C- or better; (restrictions: Professional Year 1 or senior year status in declared pharmaceutical sciences major)

-PHRC 4122/PHRC 4402 Pharmaceutics II (4 Cr.)
+PHRC 4124L/PHRC 4404L Non-Sterile Compounding (1 Cr.)